dwmkerr/terminal-ai/README.md

 - [ ] devex: 'ai' local command to run from my folder

 - [ ] nth(chat): line up input/output prompts on the colon
-- [ ] build: lint on commit or at least push

 - [ ] nth: 'vanilla' flag (no prompts)
 - [ ] fix(config): hide sensitive values by default